aspuru-guzik-group/MERMaid/README.md

 VisualHeist works best on systems with **high RAM**.
 For optimal performance, ensure that your system has sufficient memory, as running out of memory may cause the process to be terminated prematurely.

-Further usage details on KGWizard can be found in the [KGWizard README file](https://github.com/aspuru-guzik-group/MERMaid/blob/main/src/kgwizard/README.org).

 ---
 If you use MERMaid and its submodules in your research, please cite our [preprint](https://doi.org/10.26434/chemrxiv-2025-8z6h2).
 Note that this content is a preprint and has not been peer-reviewed.
 ```